SilenceVosh/silencevosh.github.io/_posts/2020-12-29-The Concepts: PASSIVE VS ACTIVE.md

 - Passive: While passive sort of beats around the bush.
 - Active: While passive beats around the bush.

-Writers learn this basic rule early on, and now from a story-teller perspective, I see why.
+Writers learn this basic rule early on, and now from a storyteller perspective, I see why.
 It's how we would naturally express the sentence in order to clearly communicate it.
 It's the simplest way to the point.
 But during my call, my coach described it in a way I've never heard before.

 I had written, "I laughed making it impossible to say goodbye and walk away."
 She told me this could be a lot stronger.
 It becomes active if you write, "I laughed and realized I wasn't going to walk away."
-This is now a decision the story-teller has made.
+This is now a decision the storyteller has made.
 "I decided I'm staying," he says.
 This decision not only is clearer and visual, but it carries more weight and consequences.

 I used to write "The ball was hit," thinking that it was closer to the action.
 But I'm starting to notice when I read sentences like that, I want to scream, JUST TELL ME WHAT HAPPENS.
 More on this in the next post: [Intimating vs Telling.]((https://silencevosh.github.io/2021/01/02/TheConceptsINTIMATEVSTELL.md))